LASIK in San Antonio

 Contact our refractive surgery office and we are happy to answer any questions or address any concerns you may have about our vision correction procedures.

-South Texas Eye Institute is an established leader in LASIK surgery.
+South Texas Eye Institute is an established leader in laser vision correction surgery.
 We have helped thousands of patients achieve a lens-free lifestyle by utilizing only the most advanced and safest technology in refractive surgery.
 At South Texas Eye Institute, we are always searching out new and improved ways to help our patients attain the vision of their dreams.

-We began performing refractive surgery in the 1980’s, and were first to perform laser vision correction in San Antonio.
-We now offer IntraLase®, the blade-free LASIK procedure to our patients because it provides the most advanced technology available. iLASIK is safer and more precise than other procedures.
+We began performing refractive surgery in the 1980’s, and were the first to perform laser vision correction in San Antonio.
+We now offer IntraLase®, the blade-free LASIK procedure, to our patients because it provides the most advanced technology available. iLASIK is safer and more precise than other procedures.

-Millions of patients worldwide have had LASIK in the last 25 years, and it maintains the highest rate of satisfaction than any other elective surgery.
+Millions of patients worldwide have had laser eye surgery in the last 25 years, and it maintains the highest rate of satisfaction than any other elective surgery.
 For those patients who wish to eliminate or reduce their reliance on glasses and contact lenses, this remarkable procedure gives the ability to enhance their quality of life.

 “…She gave me all instructions to follow after surgery; I had no pain at all, some discomfort for a couple of hours, by night I saw much better than before surgery; to my surprise, that evening, Dr. Marten called me personally to see how I was feeling; that’s something you don’t see much anymore; I was so thankful.”

 Read more testimonials from our happy LASIK patients!